QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 ```

 To sign commits, you now add the "-S" flag to your commit command, which should prompt for Split GPG usage.
-If you would like automatically sign all commits, you can add the following snippet to `~/.gitconfig`.
+If you would like to automatically sign all commits, you can add the following snippet to `~/.gitconfig`.

 ```
 [commit]